b3rg01/MyBlog/_posts/2024-04-22-Bypass-Win-Defender.md

   }
   ```
 - Coding the second application, that will use the encrypted payload, decrypt it and perform a simple local process injection
+   > ⚠️ **Note:** You can edit the variable to put your own encrypted shellcode generated.
+Also make sure that the value inside the variable key is the same as when you generated the encrypted payload
   ```
   #include <Windows.h>
   #include <stdio.h>